 - Tip: Ensure that you are using a premium sublimation paper that is tailored for the specific substrate you are printing on.

-#4 – Don’t Rush the Reveal
+#4 – Don’t Rush the Sublimation Transfer Reveal to Prevent Ghosting

 When you extract the product and take off the sublimation paper significantly impacts your end result.